-3.1 | Microstructure-Fiber orientation analysis
+3.1 Microstructure - Fibre orientation analysis

-In Figure 6A,B, for the scanned position b (center of the plate), the measured orientation tensor components a{xx} , a{yy} , and a{zz}^{27} are plotted against the position through the specimen's thickness.
-The coordinate system considered is reported in Figure 1, that is, the x-axis is along the flow direction and z-axis points in the thickness direction of the plate.
-For the scanned positions b, the off-diagonal components of the matrix ranged between 0.07 and -0.03 for the 1.6 mm specimen and between 0.03 and -0.04 for the 3 mm specimen and were thus considered negligible.
+In Fig. 6(a) and 6(b), for the scanned position b (centre of the plate), the measured orientation tensor components a{xx} , a{yy} and a{zz} 27 are plotted against the position through the specimen's thickness.
+The coordinate system considered is reported in Fig. 1(a), i.e. the x-axis is along the flow direction and z-axis points in thickness direction of the plate.
+For the scanned positions b the off-diagonal components of the matrix ranged between 0.07 and -0.03 for the 1.6 mm specimen and between 0.03 and -0.04 for the 3 mm specimen and were thus considered negligible.